John Feinstein, bestselling author and one of country's foremost sports writers, dies at 69

 “The Ancient Eight,” about Ivy League football, was published last year.
 Feinstein also wrote sports novels aimed at younger readers.

+“He got whoever he could to talk to the class — Gary Williams on a game day when Maryland was in town, Billy Packer, Bud Collins.
+Bob Woodward called in,” said Barry Svrluga, a Washington Post columnist who said he was taught by Feinstein in a sports journalism course as a senior at Duke.

+“And you could just tell that part of his reporting prowess — how he got into locker rooms and front offices and onto the range and in clubhouses at PGA Tour events — is because he could really develop relationships, and people just liked to talk to him,” Svrluga said Thursday.
+“Part of that had to be because he didn't pander.
+You knew exactly where he stood.
+And that gained respect.”

-Feinstein is survived by his wife, Christine, son Danny and daughters Brigid and Jayne, as well as Robert and his sister, Margaret.
+In addition to Robert, John Feinstein is survived by his wife, Christine, daughters Brigid and Jayne, and son Danny, as well as a sister, Margaret.

 AP Sports Writer Eric Olson in Omaha, Nebraska, contributed to this report.